Kotlin/KEEP/proposals/kmp-kotlin-to-java-direct-actualization.md

 We want people to stick to that pattern.
 _Direct actualization_ for external declarations encourages wrong behavior.

-Besides:
+-   Imagine that it is possible to write an expect declaration for the existing JVM library via _direct actualization_ mechanism.
--   If it were possible to write an expect declaration for the existing JVM library via _direct actualization_ mechanism, it would lead to the "split package" problem in JPMS.
+    Users may as easily decide to declare non-expect declarations in the same package, which leads to the "split package" problem in JPMS.
 -   Test case: there is an existing JVM library A.
     Library B is a KMP wrapper around library A.
     Library B provides expect declarations for the library A.